Forward scattering alignment

-The Forward Scattering Alignment (FSA) is a coordinate system used in coherent electromagnetic scattering.
+The Forward Scattering Alignment (FSA) is a coordinate system used in coherent electromagnetic scattering indicating direction.

 The coordinate system is defined from the viewpoint of the electromagnetic wave, before and after scattering.
 The FSA is most commonly used in optics, specifically when working with Jones Calculus because the electromagnetic wave is typically followed through a series of optical components that represent separate scattering events.
+It is also considered in the content of remote sensing and radar.